bernd-wechner/Degoo/README.md

 * It uses [python-magic](https://pypi.org/project/python-magic/) to determine file types (needed for upload, as the API seems to demand this metadata).
 That may have some system dependencies.

-* It uses a custom patched version of [python-wget](https://github.com/bernd-wechner/python3-wget) as the one that pip provides is lacking some cucial features and the package seems sadly unmaintained and dead to the world.
+* It uses a custom patched version of [python-wget](https://github.com/bernd-wechner/python3-wget) as the one that pip provides is lacking some crucial features and the package seems sadly unmaintained and dead to the world.
 This patched version stands as an open Pull Request on the upstream with no action.

 A work in progress, it's not complete but at present it can reliably:

 * log you in (if you provide valid credentials)

-* list files and folders on the clour drive (ls, tree)
+* list files and folders on the cloud drive (ls, tree)

 * navigate the cloud drive (cd, pwd)